Hypothyroidism - A Chinese Medicine Approach

 Could it be your thyroid?

 The thyroid gland plays an important role in controlling our metabolic rate, body temperature, and energy levels.
-If your thyroid gland is unable to produce adequate levels of thyroid hormone it can slow your metabolic rate and cause the body to slow down.
+If your thyroid gland is unable to produce adequate levels of thyroid hormone it can slow your metabolic rate and cause the body's systems to slow down.

 When the body fails to produce enough thyroid hormone this is known as hypothyroidism which causes significant effects on many of the body's systems.
 Hypothyroidism can occur as a result of many factors, one of them being a condition called Hashimoto’s thyroiditis.